jackokring/KRTPluginADemo/docs/index.md

 Enter the Rasin' Detre (**RD**) for the modules.
 This might explain a rationale for purpose.

+An alphabetic list [of modules](alphabet.md) so that I don't reuse letra-labels.

 The First 26 HP **v1.6.9**
 ---